VacCrow/vaccrow.github.io/guides/savages/eden/E9S.md

 {% include slideshow.html imgLink="antiair1.jpg;antiair2.jpg;antiair3.jpg" imgDesc="Move away from <em>Cloud of Darkness</em>;Tanks position themself in front and to the right of the boss.
 The Healers form two groups with their DPS to the left;Go to her sides to dodge the cleave" slideNumber=slideCounter %}

 Bring *Cloud of Darkness* back to the middle, before she cast another **Ground-razing Particle Beam**.
-Then **The Second Art of Darkness** will be casted:
+Then **The Second Art of Darkness** will be cast:

 + **First Art of Darkness**: one orb on her left or right side.
 + **Second Art of Darkness**: two orbs or no orb.

 *Cloud of Darkness* will cast **Wide-angle Unlimited Phaser** or **Anti-air Unlimited Phaser**.
 The one she didn’t cast previously.

-Next cast is **Devouring Dark**, you may use your Invunerability.
+Next cast is **Devouring Dark**, you may use your Invulnerability.

-Finally **Empty Floor** is casted, switching to the tile layout and going into the next phase.
+Finally **Empty Floor** is cast, switching to the tile layout and going into the next phase.
 </div>

 <div class='guideSection' markdown='1'>